oauth-wg/draft-ietf-oauth-status-list/draft-ietf-oauth-status-list.md

 ## Status List in JSON Format {#status-list-json}

-This section defines the structure for a JSON-encoded Status List:
+This section defines the data structure for a JSON-encoded Status List:

 * `status_list`: REQUIRED.
 JSON Object that contains a Status List.
 It MUST contain at least the following claims:
    * `bits`: REQUIRED.
 JSON Integer specifying the number of bits per Referenced Token in the Status List (`lst`).
 The allowed values for `bits` are 1,2,4 and 8.